IkennaEgwim/Expenso/README.md

 - Budget Management: Set and monitor monthly budgets with alerts for overspending.
 - User-Friendly Interface: Enjoy a seamless experience across all devices with Expenso's responsive design.
 - Secure and Private: Robust security measures ensure your data is safe and accessible only to you.
-- Responsive Design: Enjoy a consistent experience across all screen sizes.
 - Reports and Visualizations: Generate detailed reports, view spending charts (coming soon).
--

 The live application can be viewed here :  [expenso website](https://expenso-f0dd67831327.herokuapp.com/accounts/login/?next=/)

 # Purpose and Target Audience: